lukexodus/inabel-pattern-identifier/README.md

 - Traditional Ilocano weavers for preserving these patterns
 - Cultural heritage organizations for documentation
 - SWI-Prolog community
-- Flask and PySwip developers
+- Flask developers

-## 📞 Support

-For issues or questions:
-1. Check the documentation in `ARCHITECTURE.md`
-2. Review the backend README
-3. Test components individually
-4. Check the troubleshooting section in backend/README.md

 ## 🔄 Version History

-- **v2.0** - API-based architecture with Prolog backend
+- **v2.0** - Subprocess-based Prolog integration with JSON protocol
-- **v1.0** - Standalone JavaScript version
+- **v1.0** - Standalone JavaScript probabilistic version (see `backup/`)

 ---

 **Note**: This project demonstrates proper integration of a Prolog reasoning engine with modern web technologies.
-The logic is kept pure in Prolog while the interface remains user-friendly and accessible.
+The logic is kept pure in Prolog while the interface remains user-friendly and accessible through a REST API.